darth10/darth10.github.io/content/md/posts/can-extension-methods-solve-the-expression-problem.md

 }
 ```

-TODO in a different namespace
+The `View` operation is also defined as an extension method, but in a different
+namespace.

 ```csharp
 public static class IExprExtensions